AgentD/squashfs-tools-ng/README.md

 The headers and import libraries to build applications that use libsquashfs are included.
 For convenience, the pre-compiled, 3rd party dependency libraries also come with headers and import libraries.

+# Copyright & License

+In short: libsquashfs is LGPLv3 licensed, the utility programs are GPLv3.

+Some 3rd party source code is included with more permissive licenses, some of which is actually compiled into libsquashfs.
+Copyright notices for those must be included when distributing either source or binaries of squashfs-tools-ng.

+See [COPYING.md](COPYING.md) for more detailed information.

 # Getting and Building the Source Code